 - Origination fee.
 The HECM program sets a maximum of 2 percent of the initial $200,000 of the home’s value and 1 percent on the remaining value, with a maximum of $6,000.

 - Mortgage Insurance Premium.
 The Mortgage Insurance Premium is a fee paid to the Federal Housing Administration to fund the insurance they provide lenders.
-If you borrow less than 60 percent of the available fund in the first year, the charge will be 0.50 percent of the appraisal value of the home.
+If you borrow less than 60 percent of the available fund in the first year, the charge will be 0.50 percent of the home’s appraisal value.
 If you take more than 60 percent in the first year, the fee will be 2.50 percent.
 Without this insurance, reverse mortgages would be more expensive and would have stringent credit requirements.

 - Appraisal Fee.
 It varies a lot depending on where you live, but the average is $450.
 This is an important fee because it has to be paid upfront in cash.
 If the appraiser finds your home does not meet local building codes, you will have to make the necessary repairs and request a follow-up appraisal, which usually costs around $250.
 If the cost of meeting building code standards is less than 15 percent of the maximum claim amount, you can use the reverse mortgage loan to pay for the necessary repairs.

 - Service Fees.
-This is a fee charged by the institution that takes care of the administration of the loan, which is not always the lender.
+This is a fee charged by the institution that takes care of the loan administration, which is not always the lender.
 The fee is capped at $35 a month.

 - Closing Costs.
 As with all mortgages, there are many smaller charges related to processing the loan.
 These include a flood certification fee (around $20), a title search fee ($150 to $800), a document preparation fee ($75 to $150), a recording fee ($50 to $500), a pest inspection fee (around $100), and a property survey fee (less than $250).